UG-Team-Data-Science/outlines-ocr-guidance/README.md

-#  OCR Guide for LLM model
+#  OCR registry guide for LLM models

 ## Method and Background